William Blair Bruce: Return to Europe

 Bruce returned to France a bolder artist.
-In 1887, he and a group of fellow artists such as the American painter Theodore Robinson, travelled to Giverny where they shared a house and, influenced by Monet who lived nearby, painted a number of impressive impressionist sketches.
-In 1888, on his return to Paris, he painted The Phantom Hunter, which became an instant success at the Salon and marked the peak of his career.
+In 1887, he and a group of fellow artists such as the American painter Theodore Robinson, travelled to Giverny where they shared a house and, influenced by Monet who lived nearby, painted a number of impressive impressionist sketches, using a brighter palette and with a heightened sensitivity to incorporating light.
+In Giverny, Robinson and Bruce seem to have painted side by side, and Bruce may have influenced Robinson.

+In 1888, on Bruce's return to Paris, he painted The Phantom Hunter, which became an instant success at the Salon and marked the peak of his career.
 He and Benedicks married at the British embassy in Stockholm on 4 December the same year.
 She provided energy and stability for Bruce throughout his life and also became his favorite model.

 In May 1889, the couple returned to Grez and Bruce wrote to his mother that "Grèz [sic] is a great improvement on Barbizon, quite a different country in fact".
 A month later, Bruce also sold some paintings to the American artist Walter Gay, who was visiting Grez at the time.
 Bruce and Benedicks-Bruce continued to make annual visits to Grez up until 1894.
 They rented a small house, which had previously been the home of Carl Larsson and his wife Karin.
 It was here that Bruce painted his Open Air Studio (now in the National Museum of Fine Arts, Stockholm).
 It is a view from their home in Grez, in which he pictured Benedicks-Bruce doing an etching out-doors behind a sun screen.
+He also painted The Smiths (1894, National Gallery of Canada, Ottawa) at Grez, beginning with preparatory studies in 1893.
 In 1895, the couple made a brief journey to Hamilton in Canada, where Bruce painted on the Six Nations Reserve.
 Throughout the 1890s, they led a bohemian life, travelling to Capri, Italy and Sweden where they took a liking to Gotland and its light.